nemopotatoes/matchamind/README.md

 # 🍵 matchamind [WIP]

-a minimalist web-based task scheduler built with react and tailwind CSS. inspired by my seemingly endless todo lists and love for cafes, **matchamind** is a helps you shift tasks aroud important anchors like lunch or rest, in a gentle way as if you're running your own cafe.
+a minimalist web-based task scheduler built with react and tailwind CSS. inspired by my seemingly endless todo lists and love for cafes, **matchamind** helps you shift tasks aroud important anchors like lunch or rest, as if you're running your own cafe.

 ---